felipe-goes/order-summary-card/README.md

 ### What I learned

 In this project I was able to learn more about the `relative` and `absolute` positioning in CSS and also could apply the `transition` property.
+Also started using `rem` unit in place of `px`.

 The positioning is show in the code below.
 I learned that in order to properly use the `absolute` position, the parent element should be in `relative` position.
 This made